expo/expo/docs/pages/versions/v32.0.0/workflow/debugging.md

 There is [future work](https://github.com/facebook/react-native/issues/934) to get network requests showing up in Chrome DevTools.

+## Debugging Redux
+Although not [necessary](https://redux.js.org/faq/general#when-should-i-use-redux), it is a popular practice in the React community to use libraries such as [Redux](https://redux.js.org/) to manage your app state.
+To debug state changes with Redux in native, [React Native Debugger](https://github.com/jhen0409/react-native-debugger) is one good option.
+React Native Debugger is a desktop app that combines [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension) with Chrome Devtools and [React Devtools](https://github.com/facebook/react-devtools), all in one window.
+Thus, you get the same three basic tools for debugging React in web, in native as well.
+A quick guide for setup,

+1. Download React Native Debugger from the [release page](https://github.com/jhen0409/react-native-debugger/releases).
+2. Click open the Debugger app, ⌘+t to open new window and set port to 19001.
+3. npm start expo app, open Developer menu, enable “Debug JS Remotely.”
+4. Configure `__REDUX_DEVTOOLS_EXTENSION__` as [shown here](https://github.com/zalmoxisus/redux-devtools-extension#11-basic-store).

+Most likely, you’re good to go!
+If you are experiencing any issues or want to know some further tricks, refer to this [guide](https://medium.com/@tetsuyahasegawa/how-to-integrate-react-native-debugger-to-your-expo-react-native-project-db1d631fad02).

 ## Hot Reloading and Live Reloading

 [Hot Module Reloading](http://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html) is a quick way to reload changes without losing your state in the screen or navigation stack.
 To enable, invoke the developer menu and tap the "Enable Hot Reloading" item.
 Whereas Live Reload will reload the entire JS context, Hot Module Reloading will make your debug cycles even faster.
 However, make sure you don't have both options turned on, as that is unsupported behavior.